cantino/blog.andrewcantino.com/_posts/2021-04-19-prompt-engineering-tips-and-tricks.markdown

 ### Consider dynamically selecting the most relevant few-shots.

-Because of semantic contamination, it can be a good idea to have a database of few-shot examples that you select from based on the problem you're trying to solve.
+Because the LLM will tend to follow the content as well as structure of your examples, it can be a good idea to have a database of few-shot examples that you select from based on the problem you're trying to solve.
 For example, if you have an app that allows generation of character names, let your user specify the genre, then seed the few-shots with sample names consistent with that genre.
 Or, in the idea generation case above, if you want to generate superb ideas for blockchain companies, make all of your few-shots be genuinely good examples of blockchain usages.
 If you want to generate ideas about animal husbandry, use few-shots from that space.
 Etc.

 ### Instead of generating N list items, generate 1 list item N times.